 PM{10} and $PM{2.5}$ concentrations are measured using a variety of different methods in the Welsh Air Quality Database.
 The gravimetric equivalent PM{10} model results were compared with reference method equivalent data or TEOM monitoring data corrected with VCM.
-TEOM data were recorded at the Cwmbran PM{10} and Rhondda-Cynon-Taf Nantgarw sites in 2016.
-The agreement between the model output for gravimetric PM{10} , and $PM{2.5}$ for all the monitoring sites at background and roadside locations was very good (Table 2-4 and Figure 2-3), with the exception of PM{10} at Anglesey Llynfaes.
-Anglesey Llynfaes is situated next to a quarry and this is the mostly likely cause of the PM{10} being greater than the modelled value.
-There was only one monitoring site (Twynyrodyn) for modelled $PM{2.5}$ concentrations that was outside the data quality objective (Table 2-5 and Figure 2-3), this site is also close to quarrying activity.
+TEOM data were recorded at the Cwmbran PM{10} and Twynrodyn sites in 2017.
+The agreement between the model output for gravimetric PM{10} , and $PM{2.5}$ for all the monitoring sites at background and roadside locations was very good (Table 2-4 and Figure 2-3), with the exception of PM{10} at Port Talbot Prince Street and Port Talbot Little Warren these sites are close to a major industrial pollution source.
+For $PM{2.5}$ Twynrodyn falls outside the agreement between the model and the actual measured data.
+Twynrodyn is next to an open cast mine which could be why it has higher modelled data.